 Postnatal bleeding itself is not typically painful.
 It is more commonly described as a heavy menstrual-like flow.
 However, it is fairly common to experience some cramping or mild discomfort during the postnatal period as the uterus contracts and returns to its pre-pregnancy size.
 These cramps, often referred to as after-birth pains, are more common in the first few days after delivery and may be more pronounced during breastfeeding due to the release of oxytocin, which helps the uterus contract.

 What are the stages of lochia?

-You’ll likely find that the bleeding starts off quite heavy.
-It should then gradually becomes lighter, changing in colour from bright red to pink or brown.
-These are the three main stages of to look out for:
+You’ll likely find that the bleeding starts off quite heavy in the first few days.
+It should then gradually become lighter, changing in colour from bright red to pink or brown.
+These are the three main stages of lochia to know about:

 - Lochia rubra: This is the initial stage of lochia and is typically bright red in colour, similar to a heavy menstrual flow.
 It can contain small to medium blood clots and may last for a few days after childbirth.

 - Lochia serosa: After the lochia rubra stage, the discharge often transitions to a pinkish or brownish colour.
 Lochia serosa usually occurs around the second week after delivery and can last for a couple of weeks.